auspex-labs/sflow-collector/README.md

 The sflow-collector provides a simple sample collector and a class which will parse the sFlow data and return it to the collector for presentation.

-The code has been refactored from Python 3.6 to Python 3.8+
+The code has been refactored to Python 3.9+

 This is a work in progess.